• Skip to primary navigation

 • Fold in the white chocolate and peaches.

-• Divide batter evenly between muffin cups.
+• Divide batter evenly between the prepared muffin cups.

 Topping